Theme lead: Dr Miguel Kanai

-We are an interdisciplinary network of staff and students at the University of Sheffield.
+SIID Cities is an interdisciplinary collective of staff and students.
+We are based at the University of Sheffield but open to everybody.
 Our work is concerned with tackling the injustices produced through rapid urban development in the Global South.
-We have particular interests in looking at the interactions between urban informality, urban governance, design practice, and plans to improve cities.
-Our aim is to show how urban development can be more inclusive, particularly of poorer and marginalised groups of city dwellers.
-You can read some of our blogs or listen to a podcast here.
+We are interested in looking at the interactions between urban informality, urban governance, the infrastructures of city life, design practice, and the power relations woven into the urban fabric.